HOW TO SUCCESSFULLY BUILD A SPONSORSHIP DECK

 When the sponsor reads the About Us section, they see a solution to their business challenges.

 In this section, you will describe your organization, program, or event.
-Of course, you’ll want to put yourself, your company, or your program in the best light.
+Of course, you’ll want to put yourself, your organization, or your program in the best light.
 However, keep in mind the sponsor is looking for two things.
-They want to know you are sponsorship ready and would you be a great partner to carry the sponsor’s message to your audience.
+They want to know if you are sponsorship ready and if would you be a great partner to carry the sponsor’s message to your audience.
 They also need to see how your brand compliments their brand.
 The prospect is looking at what you and they have in common.

 The prospect sees its customers in your Audience section.